maefahluang-uni/lab-oodp-oodc/README.md

 Exercise One - Build the supplied Fibonacci Servlet application
 ----------
-The `se325-lab-02-fibonacci` project contains a Web application that is implemented using a servlet.
+The `lab-servlet-fibonacci` project contains a Web application that is implemented using a servlet.
 The project includes:

 - `RabbitCounterServlet`, located in the `src/main/java` directory.
 This is a servlet that implements a REST Web service for manipulating numbers in the Fibonacci sequence.
 The servlet responds to HTTP GET requests to retrieve either a value at a particular position within the sequence, or all Fibonacci values known to the Web service.
 It responds to HTTP POST requests to generate and store values for specified positions within the sequence, and, for HTTP DELETE requests, it deletes the value at a specified sequence position.